These design principles provide some simple heuristics about how you should plan and assess your Android Wear app design.

 While users will engage with your app for only a few seconds at time, they'll use it many times throughout the day.
 A well-designed stream card carries one bit of information and potentially offers a few action buttons when the user swipes over.

-Try this: How many bits of information is there in your design?
+Try this: How many bits of information are there in your design?
 Is everything absolutely necessary, or could you split it up into separate cards?
 If you’re designing a card, don’t forget that you can use multiple pages.

 Design for the corner of the eye